openhab/openhab-addons/bundles/org.openhab.binding.mercedesme/README.md

 4. Add your vehicle from discovery and [configure](#thing-configuration) it with correct VIN
 5. Connect your desired items in UI or [text-configuration](#full-example)
 6. Optional: you can [Discover your Vehicle](#discover-your-vehicle) more deeply
-7. In case of problems check the [Troubleshooting](#troubleshooting) section
+7. In case of problems check [Troubleshooting](#troubleshooting) section

 ## ''Alpha Version''

-Current Development Status is Alpha.
+Current development status is _alpha_.
-Data Mappings are missing and testing of features and regions are necessary.
+Data mappings are missing and testing of features and regions are necessary.

 In order to analyze problems check the binding logs.
-**In addition please connect the advanced channels from vehicle [vehicle](#vehicle) to analyze problems!**
+**In addition please connect the advanced channels from [vehicle](#vehicle) to analyze problems!**

-- feature-capabilities
-- command-capabilities
-- proto-update
+Please check [Troubleshooting](#troubleshooting) section in order to help analyze problems.

 ## Supported Things